 Safety and Health Specialist – General Industry Concentration

-Designed for safety professionals with at least five years of occupational safety and health experience in either construction or general industry, participants can earn a Specialist in Occupational Safety and Health certificate after successfully completing a minimum of nine courses, comprised of a minimum of 135 contact hours of training.
+Designed for safety professionals with at least five years of occupational safety and health experience in either construction or general industry, participants can earn a Specialist in Occupational Safety and Health certificate after successfully completing a minimum of nine courses.

 - OSHA #511 Occupational Safety and Health Standards for General Industry (26)

 - OSHA #501 Trainer Course - General Industry (26)

 - OSHA #521 OSHA Guide to Industrial Hygiene (26) or Industrial Hygiene - Online (26)

 - OSHA #7500 Introduction to Safety and Health Management (5.5)